itcarroll/basic-R-lesson/docs/_slides/console.md

 ===

-## Basic math
+## R as Calculator

-A good place to begin learning R functions is with its built-in mathematical functionality.
+A good place to begin learning R is with its built-in mathematical functionality.

 ===